Regulations for the Accreditation from EAHEA

 2.4.
 Assessment of the Accreditation Status:

 The EAHEA Secretary will distribute the application for accreditation and attached documents to an available member of the Accrediting Commission for the assessment of how each standard is addressed by the applicant educational institution.
 The EAHEA Secretary will communicate the results of the initial accreditation status to the other members of the Accrediting Commission.
 The other members of the Accrediting Commission have 15 days since the announcement to review and amend the conclusions and grades of the initial accreditation report.
-If deemed necessary, the commissioner may require an interview with the appointed representative of the applicant educational institution or arrange a site visit from a member of the Accrediting Commission.
+If deemed necessary, the commissioner may require an interview (online or face-to-face) with the appointed representative of the applicant educational institution or arrange a site visit from a member of the Accrediting Commission.
 The president will review the final accreditation report and endorse the resulting status considering the following:

 2.4.1.
 Respect for Institutional Autonomy: